dimsumlabs/dimsumlabs-graphics/DSL Logos/README.md

 # Branding pack
-This repo contains sourcefiles (vectors/bitmaps) along with compressed files that you can readily use without haing to open an image editing software.
+This repo contains sourcefiles (vectors/bitmaps) along with compressed files that you can readily use without having to open an image editing software.